kubernetes/committee-security-response/comms-templates/distributors-announcement-email.md

 Thank You,

-$PERSON on behalf of the Kubernetes Product Security Committee
+$PERSON on behalf of the Kubernetes Security Response Committee